shaovoon/forloopbenchmark/README.md

         Accumulator:  437ms, sum:500000500000
 ```

 Investigations shown multiplication in this below assembly could be the culprit in the slowdown in the __Increment For Loop__ .

+As for the __Range For Loop__, the address is incremented by 16 (for loop unrolling), there is no multiplication to calculate the address.
+Accumulator use the same tactics.
+Earlier in the decade, C programmers are baffled as to why std::accumulator is faster than for loop.

 As for the __Iterator For Loop__ poor result, my guess is the iterator overhead.

 ```
 movdqu   xmm0, XMMWORD PTR vec$[rsp+rax*8]